SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial-non-archetype.md

 	total 50M
 	-rw-rw-r-- 1 seqware seqware 50M Aug 15 01:20 Workflow_Bundle_MyHelloWorldWorkflow_1.0_SeqWare_0.12.5.zip

-Now that this is installed you can trigger it just like you have done in the [User Tutorial](/docs/3-getting-started/user-tutorial/) using the web service previously.
+Now that this is installed you can launch it just like you have done in the [User Tutorial](/docs/3-getting-started/user-tutorial/) using the web service previously.

 ## Next Steps